johnbumgarner/sotu_speeches_text_analysis/README.md

 ### Experiment 1:

 <p align="justify">
 This experiment used the Python modules matplotlib and pandas.
-The objective of this experiment was to calculate the number of times the audience either clapped or laughed during a particular State of the Union Address.
+The objective of this experiment was to calculate the number of times the audience either clapped or laughed during a particular State of the Union address.
 The corpuses used contained meta data, which indicates what parts of the speech gathered applause or laugher.
 The metrics generated are only as reliable as the data being processed.
 The applause and laugher keywords were manually added to the speech text by an unknown entity.
 This experiment did not validate these keywords, which could have been accomplished by watching the 17 State of Union Addresses.
 Additionally, these metrics cannot determine if the audience applauded for 10 seconds or 60 seconds.
 </p>

 <p align="justify">
 The applause metrics were generated from the unverified corpuses obtained from the multiple websites, including the White House.
-The applause metrics indicate that President Trump's State of the Union Addresses for 2019 and 2018 received the highest levels of applause over a 17 year period.
+The applause metrics indicate that President Trump's State of the Union addresses for 2019 and 2018 received the highest levels of applause over a 17 year period.
 The average applause number per speech for the same 17 year period was 55.
 Additional analysis is required to determine what topics garnered applause and if this applause was bipartisan or partisan in nature.
 </p>
 <p align="center"><br>
 <img src="https://github.com/johnbumgarner/sotu_nlp_experiments/blob/master/sotu_charts/sotu_applause_metrics.png">
 </p>

 <p align="justify">
 The laughter metrics were also generated from the same unverified corpuses.
 The laughter metrics indicate that President Obama's speeches obtained the most laughs.
-His State of the Union Address in 2010 received 9 laughs, which makes this speech the funniest over the 17 year period.
+His State of the Union address in 2010 received 9 laughs, which makes this speech the funniest over the 17 year period.
 The average laughs per speech was 2.8.
 Additional analysis is required to determine what topics garnered laughter and if this laughter was bipartisan or partisan in nature.
 </p>

 <p align="center"><br>